MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/03-observe-alert-defend.md

 1. Sign in to the Microsoft Purview portal and the MOD Administrator.
 1. Navigate to **Data Loss Prevention** > **Alerts**.
 1. **Outcome**: A log should be present with the Alert name “DLP policy match for Microsoft 365 Copilot and Copilot Chat.”
-Which was generated from Lab 2 Task 3.
+Which was generated from Exercise 2 Task 3.